 Three methods used to dissolve a powder in water are compared by the time (in minutes) it takes until the powder is fully dissolved.
 The results are summarized in the following table:

-A better method is ANOVA, which is a statistical technique for determining the existence of differences among several population means.
+A better method is ANOVA (analysis of variance), which is a statistical technique for determining the existence of differences among several population means.
 The technique requires the analysis of different forms of variances – hence the name.
 But note: ANOVA is not used to show that variances are different (that is a different test); it is used to show that means are different.

 Basically, ANOVA compares two types of variances: the variance within each sample and the variance between different samples.
 The following figure displays the data per method and helps to show how ANOVA works.
 The black dotted arrows show the per-sample variation of the individual data points around the sample mean (the variance within).
 The red arrows show the variation of the sample means around the grand mean (the variance between).

-The assumption is now: If the population means are different, then the variance within the samples must be small compared to the variance between the samples.
-Hence, if the variance between divided by the variance within is large, then we say that the means are different.
+The assumption is: If the population means are different, then the variance within the samples must be small compared to the variance between the samples.
+Hence, if the variance between divided by the variance within is large, then the means are different.

 Step 1: Compute the Variance Between

 First, the sum of squares (SS) between is computed:

 Where x-bar is the sample mean and x-double-bar is the overall mean or grand mean.
 This can be easily found using spreadsheet software: